-242. The Counsel Support Section is in charge of centralizing and coordinating all assistance provided to counsel by the Court; it serves as the Registry's focal point for the Offices of Public Counsel, which depend on the Registry solely for administrative purposes, and also provides logistical and administrative assistance.
+246. The Counsel Support Section is in charge of centralizing and coordinating all assistance provided to counsel by the Court; it serves as the Registry's focal point for the Offices of Public Counsel, which depend on the Registry solely for administrative purposes, and also provides logistical and administrative assistance.
 The section also manages the Court's programme of legal aid for indigent defendants and victims.

-243. Because of the current number of cases, the costs of legal aid for defence and legal aid for victims will increase in 2012 by \notin 2.5 million and \notin 2.4 million respectively.
-It is important to note that such increase is the result of the direct application of the current legal aid system as endorsed by the Committee on Budget and Finance at its eighth session35 and approved by the Assembly of States Parties.
-The Committee had been recommended that the Court undertake a review of the legal aid system once the first judicial cycle had been completed.
+247. Because of the current number of cases, the costs of legal aid for defence and legal aid for victims will increase in 2012 by $\notin 2.5$ million and $\notin 2.4$ million respectively.
+It is important to note that such increase is the result of the direct application of the current legal aid system as endorsed by the Committee at its eighth session35 and approved by the Assembly.
+The Committee had recommended that the Court undertake a review of the legal aid system once the first judicial cycle had been completed.
 However, the Registry has in 2011 proactively initiated a thorough review of the current system, which it plans to continue in 2012.
-This review is being conducted in light of the experience gathered by the Court thus far, and of the need to ensure the most cost-efficient system through the adoption of efficiency measures, while ensuring that the rights of the defence are fully upheld, as well as the rights of victims to participate meaningfully and effectively in the proceedings.
+This review is being conducted in light of the experience gathered by the Aooption of efficiency measures, while ensuring that the rights of the defence are fully upheld, as well as the rights of victims to participate meaningfully and effectively in the proceedings.